sanchit97/sanchit97.github.io/_pages/about.md

 Industry Experience
 ======
-In Summer, 2022 I will be joining the Amazon Alexa Research, Sunnyvale, CA as an Applied Scientist Intern working on conversational models and agents.
+In Summer, 2022 I interned at AWS Lex, Sunnyvale, CA as an Applied Scientist Intern working on domain adaptation of large speech models.

 In Summer, 2020 I was a Machine Learning (Perception) Engineering intern at [Unity](https://unity.com/), Seattle, WA in the AI@Unity division where I worked with image tracking and segmentation models for synthetic data.